 - Dogs can reduce stress reactions of children performing a stressful task

-- Classroom pets can also improve students’ attitudes toward school, facilitated students’ learning lessons in responsibility, respect and empathy
+- Classroom pets can also improve students’ attitudes toward school, facilitate students’ learning lessons in responsibility, respect and empathy

 - Dogs aren’t the only type of effective classroom pet.
 Guinea pigs have also been found to be a feasible, positive addition to the primary classroom to improve social functioning